fenafernandez/fenafernandez/README.md

 - 👋 Hi, I’m @fenafernandez
-- 👀 I’m interested in Fron End by the moment
+- 👀 I’m interested in Front End by the moment.
-- 🌱 I’m currently learning HTML5, CSS3, Javascript
+- 🌱 I’m currently learning HTML5, CSS3 and Javascript.
+Mid term goal is to get into Angular and React.
 - 💞️ I’m looking to collaborate on anything i can help with given my current experience.
+Just getting my hands into coding with newbie challenges
 - 📫 How to reach me:
         Linkedin: https://www.linkedin.com/in/fernando-fern%C3%A1ndez-morales/
         Mail: f.esteban.fernandez@gmail.com

 - Dedicated to Lester and Eliza for making all this possible